garrandall/popular-music-data/tracks/what-about-us-total.md

 Why'd you have to go, go and leave me
 Baby, I always been your baby
 Love makin' this girl go crazy
-I can't understand, why you left me... uh-hmm
+I can't understand, why you left me... uh-hm